operand/agency/README.md

 A central part of the design, is that humans and other systems can easily integrate as well, using a simple common format for messages.
-You can even use `everything` to set up a basic chat room to interface with other systems and not use Agents at all!
+You can even use `everything` to set up a basic chat room to interface with other systems and not use agents at all!

 So, `everything` is very much a compliment to agent libraries and is intended to enable agents to safely integrate with _any_ system imaginable.